nclwater/FIRM2/DESIGN.md

-# Layers
+## Layers

 The basic framework for this modelling environment consists of several layers of grids.
 Each grid hosts agents of a specific type.
 The grid layers are populated from the data files.

+## Agents
 Each agent has a default colour that can be changed.
-For instance, the Terrain class has a default value of (65, 62, 62), but during initialisation linear interpolation is used to colour the cell base on its elevation.
+For instance, the Terrain class has a default value of (65, 62, 62), but during initialisation linear interpolation is used to colour the cell based on its elevation.

+## Complex Agents
+Because multiple agents such as cars can occupy one cell at any point in time, they don't fit into the grid concept.
+Thus, a different type of grid class, ComplexGrid, is used.
+ComplexGrid is not really a grid but rather an ArrayList of Agents (such as cars).
+Each agent needs attributes to indicate which grid-co-ordinate it currently occupies.
+In the case of cars, each agent also has a pointer to the road (which is a list of co-ordinates) which the car will be travelling on.

 ```mermaid
 ---